deepaknigam2004/linkedin-jobs-analysis/README.md

 6. **Salary Range:**
    - We'll include an adjustable salary range slider, with the default value set at $214,500.
 Users can explore salary expectations based on their preferences.

-Feel free to provide any additional preferences or specific data points you'd like to emphasize, and I'll incorporate them into the document! 😊